A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Factorization property of a fusion rule

 On the other hand, observe the sequence of equalities

-where the first arrow follows from (\ref{f66}) and the second equality follows from Proposition \ref{f81} (iii).
-Thus, by combining (\ref{c40}) (for the case where $x$ is taken to be the element $\mcC as_N^{g-1} \cdot \prod_{i=1}^r \rho_i$) and (\ref{f41}), we obtain a sequence of equalities
+where the first arrow follows from (\ref{f66}) and the third equality follows from Proposition \ref{f81}, (iii).
+Thus, by combining (\ref{c40}) (in the case where $x$ is taken to be the element $\mr{Can}_N^{g-1} \cdot \prod_{i=1}^r \rho_i$) and (\ref{f41}), we obtain a sequence of equalities

 This completes the proof of assertion (ii). \end{proof}